 So far, we have seen that \textit{committal} behaviour can be problematic as it can cause convergence to a suboptimal policy.
 This can be especially problematic when the agent follows a near-deterministic policy as it is unlikely to receive different samples which would move the policy away from the closest deterministic one, regardless of the quality of that policy.

-As discussed previously, one could adjust step sizes or add entropy regularization to address these issues, but here we consider a different aspect of the algorithm.
 Up to this point, we assumed that actions were sampled according to the current policy, a setting known as \emph{on-policy}.
 This setting couples the updates and the policy and is a root cause of the \textit{committal} behaviour: the update at the current step changes the policy, which affects the distribution of rewards obtained and hence the next updates.
-However, we know from the optimization literature that, since our gradient estimate is unbiased, bounding its variance will lead to convergence.
+However, we know from the optimization literature that bounding the variance of the updates will lead to convergence \citep{bottou2018optimization}.
 As the variance becomes unbounded when the probability of drawing some actions goes to 0, a natural solution to avoid these issues is to sample actions from a behaviour policy that selects every action with sufficiently high probability.
 Such a policy would make it impossible to choose the same, suboptimal action forever.
-We emphasize that we assume here that we can \emph{choose} our sampling policy, contrary to what most works on off-policy learning assume.